EdenWise/hjcrc/hjcrc.md

 partisianship/favorers/divining/divisive

-The Jews love their religion so much (so protected are they by their desperates/narcissists) they have become very secretive and spent much time highly refining their Bible with their devices.
+The Jews love their religion so much (so protected are they by their desperates/narcissists) they have become very secretive and spent much time highly refining their Bible.
 The Bible feels protective to the Jews with its devices and audacity.
-A thing to know: the Bible is revisionistic/backwritten in its writing to make newer rules apply throughout.
+A thing to know: the Bible is written revisionistically (backwritten) to make newer rules apply throughout.

 **Genesis 1** *(He Said, Business, Partisiansip)*: The Bible starts with a desperate man being so rewarded that the Jews refer to him as a "God", "In the beginning God created the heavens and the earth" (Gen 1:1 NIV). *Heaven on earth* was such an attraction more favoring was done (partisanship, creating Good and Evil): day/night, water/sky, land/sea, sun/moon, man/nature.